About the Department

 The degree program teaches students to appreciate contemporary and historic human characteristics, issues, and problems and to plan for the delivery of human services in the future.
-Courses teach students to design, assess, treat, plan for, advocate for, counsel with, manage, and collaborate with individuals, groups, or agencies needing and using human services.
+Courses teach students to design, assess, plan for, advocate for, counsel with, manage, and collaborate with individuals, groups, or agencies needing and using human services.

 Full time students complete most requirements within two years.
 Part time students can usually complete the program between 3 and 4 years.
 All students are required to complete the requirements within 6 years following acceptance into the program.